 See, unlike Simon — who was ambushed suddenly by the reality of God’s judgement — this leper has lived for many years under that shadow.
 He knows exactly what he wants: he wants to be healed…so he can be saved.
 “Lord, if you are willing, you can make me clean.”
 Lord, if you are willing, you can give me another chance to stand in God’s presence!
 If you are willing, you can give me another chance to go to the temple in Jerusalem, to sacrifice an animal, and have my sins forgiven! —

-And Jesus grants his request in verse 13: he reached out his hand and touched the man.
-"I am willing," he said.
-"Be clean!"
+And Jesus grants his request (verse 13): he reached out his hand and touched the man.
+“I am willing,” he said.
+“Be clean!”
 And immediately the leprosy left him.

 Then Jesus says, “Go!
 Go now!
 Don’t waste any time!
 Do what you have been longing to do!
 Go, make the sacrifices; take the ritual baths required by Moses’ Law; be sprinkled — baptized — by the priests, just like Leviticus chapter 14 commands!
 Go and worship your God!